 I may deduct letter grades or assess failing grades for failure to attend class; for failure to submit work on time; for submission of inferior work; for violation of the Honor Code; or for violations of formatting requirements.
 You will receive notice if you are in danger of failing the class.
-Grades will be assigned consistent with the grading guidelines implemented by the law school in May 2009.
-Specifically, if 13 or more students are enrolled, a mean grade of 3.3 is required for the class.
-If 12 or fewer students are enrolled, no more than 50% of the students will be eligible to receive a grade of A (including A+, A, and A-).
+Grades will be assigned consistent with the Law School's grading guidelines for upper level work.